jhsantosss/odin-recipes/README.md

 # odin-recipes
-Toy project from The Odin Project using HTML
+Toy project from The Odin Project using HTML.